Favorite Pipe Brands

 Affordable and traditional, Medico tobacco pipes feature a 6 mm filter and have a long tradition as the original American pipe brand.

-Some of the most sought after smoking pipes by the younger generation of collectors, Scandanavian pipes by Erik Nording are free form and interesting, with a serious nod to the natural beauty of briar.
+Some of the most sought after smoking pipes by the younger generation of collectors, Scandinavian pipes by Erik Nording are free form and interesting, with a serious nod to the natural beauty of briar.

 The new kid on the block, Old Dominion corncobs are made with a unique heirloom corn cob that is left over from the milling of one of America’s most sought after flours.
 Costing just a few dollars each, these make a wonderful tasting pipe or gift.